 This Air Fryer Bang Bang Shrimp recipe lightens up traditional Bang bang Shrimp because you don’t have to fry anything…but you still get the delicious, creamy sauce.

 Lately, I’ve been making fried foods that I love in my air fryer.
-I recently shared my recipe for Bang Bang Shrimp, so I decided that air fryer Bang Bang Shrimp was next on my list.
+So I decided that air fryer Bang Bang Shrimp was next on my list.

 Lighter Fried Shrimp